ngmy/laravel-job-response/README.md

 }
 ```

-Then in your Service/Controller/elsewhere, await a response from your job.
+Then in your Service/Controller/elsewhere, await a response from your job:

 ```php
 <?php